Zicore/NoiseTools/README.md

 # Noise Tools
 Perlin Noise Texture Generation

-This is a simple texture generator using perin noise functions.
+This is a simple texture generator using perlin noise functions.
 The GUI offers some options for the generation.

 Examples